bibanon/bibanon/Home.md

 ### Contribute

-* Just create a Github account to edit this wiki.
+* <s>Just create a Github account to edit this wiki.</s> The Github wiki is defunct.
+Further developments will occur at our new wiki: https://wiki.bibanon.org
 * If you just need to **drop off new stories/content**, visit our [Discord chat](https://discord.gg/0kPf8xuFPFa3iihT), we can help research and put it together as a wikipage.
 * The Bibliotheca Anonoma uses a [Kanban Board system](http://trello.com/bibanon), to coordinate our projects.
 It's publicly viewable (and commentable), so monitor our [progress there.](http://trello.com/bibanon)
   * We're trying to migrate to [Libreboard](http://libreboard.com) to replace Trello.
 That way, we can modify it to work as an anonymous dropbox for effortless contribution or community collaboration.
 Stay tuned.